Preetamk97/CPP-Notes/19_Recusions-&-Recursive-Functions.md

 // n = n * (n-1)!

 // An example of a Recursive Function.
-// Method for calculating the factorial of a number: int factorial(int n) {
+// Calculating the factorial of a number: int factorial(int n) {
     if (n <= 1) {
         return 1;